|

 it stops negative credit reports.
 Being reported delinquent is what

 hurts your credit score.
+What

 if I am unemployed, only working part time, or have a very limited